slackapi/node-slack-sdk/packages/oauth/examples/oauth-v1/README.md

 # OAuth v1 Example

-This repo contains a sample app for doing OAuth with Slack for Classic Slack Apps.
-I recommending checking out `app.js`.
-I've included a few different options in the code which have been commented out.
-As you play around with the app, I recommend you uncomment some of these options to get a deeper understanding of how to use this library.
+This repo contains a sample app for doing OAuth with Slack for [Classic Slack apps](https://api.slack.com/authentication/quickstart).
+Checkout `app.js`.
+The code includes a few different options which have been commented out.
+As you play around with the app, you can uncomment some of these options to get a deeper understanding of how to use this library.

-I recommend using [`ngrok`](https://ngrok.com/download) for local development of Slack apps.
+Local development requires a public URL where Slack can send requests.
+In this guide, we'll be using [`ngrok`](https://ngrok.com/download).
 Checkout [this guide](https://api.slack.com/tutorials/tunneling-with-ngrok) for setting it up.

 Before we get started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).
 You also need to [create a new app](https://api.slack.com/apps?new_app=1) if you haven’t already.